monsoonmaelstrom/book2/book2.md

 “Alright,” I agree.

-“Let me begin by saying that you’re complicated in ways that I can’t even begin to understand, so when I ask you this I’m not being facetious, and I’m not trying to be reductive,” he says, pausing to wait for my acknowledgment.
+“Let me begin by saying that you’re complicated in ways I can’t even begin to understand, so when I ask you this I’m not being facetious, and I’m not trying to be reductive,” he says, pausing to wait for my acknowledgment.

 “Okay.”

 “Have you considered not taking so many risks and generally being more careful?”

-I tamp down on the frustration that I feel beginning to push its way to the forefront of my mind.
+I tamp down on the frustration I feel beginning to push its way to the forefront of my mind.
 I take a breath.
 Hold it.
-Then let it go, as I endeavor to remind myself that he’s trying.
+Then let it go, as I endeavor to remind myself he’s trying.

 “I can’t,” I say, in what I hope is a neutral tone, as I avoid meeting his eyes.
 “You were both right and wrong when you called me an adrenaline junkie—or maybe right, but with an incomplete understanding.
 I am, but it’s more complex than that.
 I can’t just be more careful, because that involves both caring and *remembering* that I care.
 And a lot of times I don’t.
 I don’t care about my life.
-Davy once told me that I don’t have a death wish, but I also don’t *not* have a death wish, and that’s true.
+Davy once told me I don’t have a death wish, but I also don’t *not* have a death wish, and that’s true.
 Before you get the wrong idea,” I say, holding up a hand to stop him from interrupting, “I’m *not* suicidal.
 But that might just be because that would involve a level of interest in my own life that I frankly don’t have.

 “I care about *you* a lot though, but if I’m being fully honest, I’m bound to get so bored, or so angry that I forget.”
 I take a deep breath, and force myself to continue.
-“That I forget that our lives are linked and that my death will cause yours, or… Or that I forget that I care about you, and I’ll kill us both.
+“That I forget our lives are linked and that my death will cause yours, or… Or that I forget I care about you, and I’ll kill us both.

 “I try caring.
 I try *really* hard, but I’m honestly terrible at it.
 I’m going to get you killed.”